Mele-Lab/2026_SexDifferences_ImmuneAging/README.md

 Main developers: @aidarripoll and @mariasr3

-This repository contains the scripts used throghout the manuscript.
+This repository contains the scripts used throughout the manuscript.
 The code is mostly in R.

 - **Analysis**: Code to re-run the analysis